mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/individualCampaignLinks.png)
 <br>

-This is the code that reflects getting in all the campaign links (more on this later in the First Spider section)
+This is the code that reflects getting all the campaign links (more on this later in the First Spider section) (need to do add in [2:] for all links since we start with // instead of instead of a normal url)

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/codeToGetCampaignLinks.png)
 <br>

-2. Next we
+2. Next we go to an individual campaign page to scrape

 ## First Spider